 Temporary Housing & Assistance

-Valley Restart – Process: Interested party must meet with the program Director during the hours of 9:00-12:00 Monday-Friday to determine program eligibility for the program.
-Participants must be clean and sober, cannot be on parole or have a current warrant.
+Valley Restart – Men, women & famiies - Process: Interested party must meet with the program Director during the hours of 9:00-12:00 Monday-Friday to determine program eligibility for the program.
+Participants cannot be on parole or have a current warrant and it is a drug and alcohol free facility.
 The participant cannot be a past violent offender or have his/her name on the Megan’s Law registry.
-The participants may have a vehicle, but no pets.
+The participants may have a vehicle, but no pets - service animals are welcome.

 Salvation Army - Emergency Shelter, transitional housing, food & Nutrition Programs, emergency financial assistance, disaster services.